 Additional, and possibly more compelling evidence for a language-gesture link comes from "on-line" studies of the hand movements that parallel speech production in normal adults.
-McNeill, Goldin-Meadow and colleagues (Goldin-Meadow, 1998; Goldin-Meadow, Butcher, Mylander, & Dodge, 1994; Goldin-Meadow, Mylander, & Butcher, 1995; Goldin-Meadow, Wein, & Chang, 1992; McNeill, 1998; McNeill, Cassell, & McCullough, 1994) demonstrated striking parallels between language and gesture in timing and form during various narrative tasks (e.g., upward movement of the hands while describing a cartoon character climbing a pipe, with such close timing that parallel planning and execution of the gesture and the verb seem likely), and in problem-solving situations (where a match or mismatch between language and hand actions predicts success or failure on tasks, Perry, Church, & Goldin-Meadow, 1992).
-In the same vein, Gentilucci and Gangitano (1998) (see also Glenberg, 1997) argued that, if semantic features of words are truly encoded in sensorimotor form, then physical actions or sensations relevant to those features should directly influence the "online" processing of the words or phrases.
-Their own experimental results and those of other investigators bear out this prediction.
-For example, Klatzky, Pellegrino, McCloskey, and Doherty (1989) showed that subjects performing a sensibility judgement task could produce responses more quickly if they assume a posture congruent with the word or phrase's meaning (e.g., the word "dart" would be named faster if a subject were pinching his/her index finger and thumb together than if he or she were making a fist, see also McCloskey, Klatzky, & Pellegrino, 1992).
-In the same vein, word-gesture Stroop effects also have been observed, e.g., deformations in the velocity or trajectory of reaching movements when the target object is inscribed with an adjective, adverb or noun that is incompatible with the action (e.g., reaching up for an object that is labeled "down" (Gentilucci, Benuzzi, Bertolani, Daprati, & Gangitano, 2000).
-At the very least, such findings suggest that gesture is a "second window" onto speech planning at a preverbal semantic-conceptual level.
+Goldin-Meadow McNeill. and colleagues (Goldin-Meadow, 1998: Goldin-Meadow.
+Butcher, Mylander, & Dodge, 1994; Goldin-Meadow, Mylander, & Butcher, 1995; Goldin-Meadow, Wein, & Chang, 1992; McNeill, 1998; McNeill, Cassell, & McCullough, 1994) have demonstrated striking parallels between language and gesture in timing and form during various narrative tasks (e.g., upward movement of the hands while describing a cartoon character climbing a pipe, with such close timing that parallel planning and execution of the gesture and the verb seem likely), and in problem-solving situations (where a match or mismatch between language and hand actions predicts success or failure on tasks -Perry, Church, & Goldin-Meadow, 1992).
+In the same vein, Gentilucci and Gangitano (1998) - see also Glenberg (1997) argued that, if semantic features of words are truly encoded in sensorimotor form, then physical actions or sensations relevant to those features should directly influence the "online" processing of the words or phrases.
+Their own experimental results and those of other investigators bear this prediction out.
+For example, Klatzky, Pellegrino, McCloskey and Doherty (1989) showed that subjects performing a sensibility judgement task could produce responses more quickly if they assume a posture congruent with the word or phrase's meaning (e.g., the word "dart" would be named faster if a subject were pinching his/her index finger and thumb together than if he or she were making a fist - see also McCloskey, Klatzky, & Pellegrino, 1992).
+In the same vein, word-gesture Stroop effects have also been observed, e.g., deformations in the velocity or trajectory of reaching movements when the target object is inscribed with an adjective, adverb or noun that is incompatible with the action (e.g., reaching up for an object that is labelled "down" (Gentilucci, Benuzzi, Bertolani, Daprati, & Gangitano, 2000).
+At the very least, such findings suggest that gesture is a "second window" onto speech planning at a preverbal semanticconceptual level.

-As might be predicted from these findings for normal and brain-injured adults, both intracortical recording/stimulation and neuroimaging studies (in both human and nonhuman primates) have shown that motor representations of oral and manual movements (over many levels of complexity and abstraction) are either adjacent or partially overlapping in many frontal and parietal regions, including (but not exclusive to) the primary motor (F1/M1/Brodmann's area 4), ventral premotor (PMv/F4 and F5), intraparietal sulcus (AIP/ VIP), and inferior parietal (PF/Brodmann's area 7)
+As might be predicted from these findings for normal and brain-injured adults, both intracortical recording/stimulation and neuroimaging studies (in both human and nonhuman primates) have shown that motor representations of oral and manual movements (over many levels of complexity and abstraction) are either adjacent or partially overlapping in many frontal and parietal regions, including (but not exclusive to) the primary motor (F1/M1/Brodmann's Area 4), ventral premotor (PMv/F4 and F5), intraparietal sulcus (AIP/VIP) and inferior parietal (PF/Brodmann's Area 7) areas (Cavada, 2001: Matelli & Luppino, 2001; Rizzolatti et al., 1988).3